-Step-to-Step Guide for Installing Pyenv on Ubuntu 20.04 | 22.04
+Step-by-Step Guide for Installing Pyenv on Ubuntu 20.04 | 22.04

 Step 1: Install and Update Dependencies